Frequently Asked Questions

 Is recital mandatory?

-We strongly encourage, but do not require recital.
-Recital is a great way for the dancers to celebrate and show off everything they have learned throughout the year!
+We strongly encourage but do not require recital.
+A recital is a great way for the dancers to celebrate and show off everything they have learned throughout the year!
 All children will participate equally in class (not extra rehearsals) even if they are not participating in recital.

 How much does recital cost?

-The recital fee was $100 for the 2015 recital.
-We so not anticipate a change for 2016.
+The recital fee was $105 for the 2017 recital.
+We do not anticipate a change for 2018.
 This fee covers the cost of renting the theatre and putting on the show.
 Tickets are free.
 Costume fees vary by class.
-Each different style of dance your child does will require it’s own costume- $65-90.
+Each different style of dance your child does will require its own costume- $70-90.

 Do you have a competition team?

-Yes, a springtime audition is required to join these groups for the following year.
+Yes, audition by invitation is required to join these groups.
+We audition in spring for the following year.
 New students are added to the competition group only before summer choreography camp.
-New students who wish to compete in the future should join ballet, jazz and musical theatre class to prepare for the next competition season.
+New students who wish to compete in the future should join ballet, jazz, and musical theatre class to prepare for the next competition season and speak to their teacher for consideration.

 Can I schedule private lessons instead of taking a class?